gasilva/dataAndModelsCovid19/README.md

 ## Usage

-Make changes directly in the dataAndModelsCovid19.py file.
+Make changes directly in the source .py file.

 Select one option 1 to 5 by variable opt